 For more information, see section Using Launch Control XL 3 outside of a DAW.

-The MIDI Out 2/Thru port allows you to choose between having a second MIDI out, or a MIDI thru port.
+The MIDI Out 2/Thru port allows you to choose between having a second MIDI out, or a MIDI Thru port.
 You can change this in the Settings menu.

 -